 Varies, but typically allows limited number of checks per month

 Access to funds

-Checks, debit card access, ATM, local bank branch access
+Varies, depending on the financial institution.
+May offer checks, debit card access, ATM, local bank branch access

 ATM, local bank branch access, bank and ACH transfers

 Access through debit cards, local bank branch visits, ATM cards, ATM transfers and wire transfers

 Local bank branch access, bank and ACH transfers

 Are money market accounts safe?

 Now that you know the answer to “What is a money market account?” you may wonder whether money market accounts are safe.
 (It’s a great question!)